fl-sean03/NLP-Atomic/2-MVP_Backend/memory-bank/activeContext.md

 - Creating a symlink in the workspace root (`memory-bank`) to point to `2-MVP_Backend/memory-bank/`.

 ## Recent Changes
+- Completed "Phase 8.5: End-to-End Backend Testing" as per `TASK.md`.
+This involved running the Flask app locally and performing comprehensive `curl` tests for structure generation, camera rotation, and various error scenarios.
+- Verified all expected HTTP status codes and JSON response structures.
 - Created the `2-MVP_Backend` directory.
 - Created `2-MVP_Backend/PLANNING.md` with content tailored to the backend-only MVP.
 - Created `2-MVP_Backend/TASK.md` with content tailored to the backend-only MVP.